D-Koder/dnd/saves/world_bible.md

 - The Rustlands lie further out to sea past Bellcaster's Reach — no safe charted route, reachable only by experienced crews willing to risk the wreckage field.

 ## Notable Artifacts
-- Raken's relic fragment — reactive; warmed for the first time on contact with the ship's distress signal.
+- Raken's relic fragment (an Mpass) — reactive; warmed for the first time on contact with the ship's distress signal.
+Unlike any other Mpass in Veyrune, it isn't carried — it was fused into Raken's body as a child, during a tribal warrior rite not practiced or understood anywhere else.
+Can't be removed, handed off, or set aside.
 - The rusted key — has an embedded shard matching the relic fragment's energy signature; fits both the sealed hatch and a pedestal socket downstairs.
 - The dormant egg-shaped object — found paired specifically to Raken's fragment via the pedestal socket; not yet activated.
 - The glyph — three interlocking rings split by a jagged line.
 Appears on the key, the console, and Old Corr's hidden family disc.